vicentinileonardo/region-filtering-server/README.md

 - update readme
 - folder structure organization
 - add other cloud providers (PoC, not official data)
+- test that provided origin region is a valid region for the specified cloud provider
 - multi stage build in Dockerfile
 - helm chart
 - probably it would be useful to have a table with the mapping to Electricity Maps regions or a column in an existing table